GIScience/ohsome-bing-imagery-stats/README.md

 ![](contributors_editor.png)

 * The iD editor has by far the largest OSM contributor user base.
 Also, most contributors use iD when the map in OSM using Bing Imagery.
 However, these users perform a relatively low number of edits (see statistics above for map edits).
-* Almost a third of all JOSM users has used Bing Imagery for mapping in OSM.
+* Almost a third of all JOSM users have sed Bing Imagery for mapping in OSM.
 These contributors usually perform a large number of edits.